WDI-SEA/notes/05-node-express/express-intro/02routes.md

 });
 ```

 As you can see, we don't need to do anything special to our URL pattern.
 Any route that we make can accept a query string.
 All we need to do is look inside of `req.query`.
-This one will loop over the `req.query` onject to see if it has anything and will print whatever keys it finds.
+This one will loop over the `req.query` object to see if it has anything and will print whatever keys it finds.
 We can test it by hitting our server in a browser window: `http://localhost:8000/querystring?name=Steve&food=tacos`.
 Try replacing those key-value pairs or adding some more.

 ## Conclusion